 “Thanks.”
 Ben slid out from the booth, pulled on his coat, and surveyed the room one final time, taking in the scene, breathing in the stench, wanting to imprint the dankness of the place to memory.
 This Rocky Mountain dive bar, in all of its uncomplicated glory somewhere on the road between Basalt and Aspen, was a pivotal point in time for Ben – inner anxieties forcing their way to the surface through the dim lights and the discordant crooning of George Thoroughgood overhead.

 Outside, the night mountain air was fresh and crisp.
 Ben sucked it into his lungs.
-Zipped up his parka, wrapped the scarf around his neck, and followed Travis to his Dodge, careful not to slip on patches of ice along the way.
+Zipped up his parka, wrapped the scarf around his neck, followed Travis to his Dodge, careful not to slip on patches of ice along the way.

 Entering the city limits of Aspen half an hour later, Travis drove through the empty streets with ease, as though he knew each one like the back of his hand.
 The bustling night life of the town had subsided; only a few pedestrians wrapped in coats and scarves still wandered the frozen sidewalks.
 Ben gave Travis directions to his hotel, and as they pulled into the expansive circular front drive, Travis whistled and said, “The Little Nell, huh?
 That’s fancy shit.”

 Ben had hardly thought twice about his accommodations; it was the typical destination for him whenever he visited Aspen/Snowmass.
 He wondered now how Travis must have perceived it, this cliché of a cowboy dressed in his Sherpa-lined suede coat.
 Toby Conroy’s reaction would have been to scoff at the pretentiousness.
-“Who the hell needs all this shit anyway?”
-Toby would have demanded.
+“Who the hell needs all this shit anyway?” the roughneck would have demanded.
 Most likely, Travis held the same opinion.

 The front doorman, with his burgundy great coat and matching cap, approached the truck and pulled Ben’s door open.
 “Welcome back, sir,” he said, standing at full attention, awaiting his descent from the cab.